 What is Ovasitol and how does it help women with PCOS?
 The inventor of Ovasitol, Dr. Mark Ratner, joins us to discuss the benefits of Ovasitol!

 Were you prescribed Metformin by your doctor?
-Dr. Mark Ratner explains the difference between Metformin and natural inositol supplements like Ovasitol as well as covering studies confirming the effectiveness of inositol supplements compared to Metformin!
+Dr. Mark Ratner explains the difference between Metformin and natural inositol supplements like Ovasitol as well as covering studies confirming the effectiveness of different forms of inositol supplements compared to Metformin!

 What effect does Ovasitol have on helping pregnancy and the risk of gestational diabetes for women with PCOS?
 Dr. Mark Ratner explains the role insulin resistance plays in women with PCOS and how an inositol supplement can be vital.

 We also pulled your questions from Instagram and asked Dr. Mark Ratner on the episode, tune in to hear all your most popular questions about Ovasitol answered!